For years, I have searched for a particular word;

 2) Every people-group has flaws that others can plainly see, but they themselves will deny or excuse.

-Our two types of sexual hormones, our personal and aggregate cultural histories, make us missuse our free wills,
+Our two types of sexual hormones, our personal and aggregate cultural histories,

 in ways that make us act differently from other people-groups.